jayendrapatil/kubernetes-exercises/README.md

 [Katacode Kubernetes Playgroud](https://www.katacoda.com/courses/kubernetes/playground)

-NOTE: Current k8s version is 1.18 while the exams have already upgraded to 1.22 version.
+**NOTE**: Current k8s version is 1.18 while the exams have already upgraded to 1.22 version.
 Also, I have done my best to test all the code samples in the playgroud and works fine.

 ## Structure